zyiu/sp18-proj1/ANSWERS.md

 Railseon

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?
-I passed it trainer/show/user_id which is a path that needs the user ID to know which page to return to after damaging the pokemon.
+I passed trainer/show/trainer_id into redirect_to which is a path that needs the trainer ID to know which page to return to after damaging the pokemon.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
 It looks to see if the pokemon object has any errors associated with it and if it does it will convert that error to a string that is stored in the flash hash with the key :error.
 Then the application.html.erb file renders.